panzerdp/dmitripavlutin.com/content/posts/151-react-comp-typescript/index.md

 //      ^?
 ```

-However, my personal preference is to enfore each function to explicitely indicate the return type.
-In case
-of React functional components the return type is usually `JSX.Element`:
+However, my personal preference is to enforce each function to explicitly indicate the return type.
+In the case of React functional components the return type is usually `JSX.Element`:

 ```tsx twoslash{5}
 // @include: message-optional-1